 Participants are not allowed to practice in the performance area of a venue before a class.

 All participants must provide original music for the adjudicator.
+Failure to do so will result in disqualification, with the participant receiving adjudication only.
 The music must be delivered immediately preceding the respective Festival class or trophy competition.
 If digital copies are used, the original CD or written proof of authenticity must be presented with the copies prior to the performance.
 Likewise, legal electronic downloads must be accompanied by a receipt.